Palm retreats on weak export demand, stronger ringgit

 JAKARTA: Malaysian palm oil futures snapped a three-session rally on Wednesday, weighed down by cargo surveyor data showing weak export demand and a stronger ringgit.

-The benchmark palm oil contract for April delivery on the Bursa Malaysia Derivatives Exchange lost 46 ringgit, or 1.08%, to 4,214 ringgit ($948.46) a metric ton by the midday break.
+The benchmark palm oil contract for April delivery on the Bursa Malaysia Derivatives Exchange lost 52 ringgit, or 1.22%, to 4,208 ringgit ($949.24) a metric ton at closing.

 “Crude palm oil futures are range trading between 4,180 and 4,280 ringgit while waiting for new leads on the back of weak exports and slower production,” a Kuala Lumpur-based trader said.